ravendb/book/Intro/Intro.md

 one thing it _isn't_ meant to do is replace the documentation.
 The purpose of this book is to give you a full background on and greater understanding of how RavenDB works.
 I'm not covering the nitty-gritty details of every API call and what parameters should be passed to it.

-In many cases, I have selected to discuss a feature, give one or two examples of its use and where it's best utilized and leave the reader with the task of reading up on the full details in the documentation.
+In many cases, I have elected to discuss a feature, give one or two examples of its use and where it's best utilized and leave the reader with the task of reading up on the full details in the documentation.

 This book is meant to be more than API listing.
-It is meant to tell a story, the story of how how you can make the best use of
-RavenDB in your applications and environment.
+It is meant to tell a story, the story of how you can make the best use of RavenDB in your applications and environment.
 So, without further ado, turn the page and let's get started.